The Scarlet Flower: Publication

 In a letter to his son of November 23, 1856 Aksakov wrote: "I am writing a story which in my childhood I knew by heart".
 Aksakov had been told that story as a child.
 He recalled that he was ill and suffered from insomnia.
-Then a housekeeper named Pelagia, who was well known for telling great fairy tales, sat by the stove and began to tell him the story of Scarlet Flower.
-Aksakov added that he did not feel sleepy at all, on the contrary, couldn't fall asleep until the very end.
+Then a housekeeper named Pelageya, who was well known for telling great fairy tales, sat by the stove and began to tell him the story of Scarlet Flower.
+Aksakov added that listening to the story did not make him feel sleepy at all, on the contrary, he couldn't fall asleep until the very end.
 The Scarlet Flower was first published in 1858.
-It was printed as an appendix in Aksakov's Childhood Years of Grandson Bagrov (Detskie gody Bagrova-vnuka) "not to interrupt the story of childhood".
+It was printed as an appendix in Aksakov's Childhood Years of Grandson Bagrov (Detskie gody Bagrova-vnuka; English translation: Years of Childhood) "not to interrupt the story of childhood".